Aquaslash: Plot

 Following the massacre, a surviving Josh meets with a lawyer, who informs Josh that Michael left him his estate, and has him authorise the replacement of the Wet Valley Water Park with a shopping complex.
 It is then revealed that the individual who installed the blades in the slide and killed Michael was Priscilla, who, 35 years earlier, witnessed her father die in the water park, and no one bothered to help him.
 In a mid-credits scene, the boy with the portable music player surfaces in the bloody pool.

-Production
+Production and release

 Aquaslash was filmed at the Super Aqua Club water park in Pointe-Calumet, Quebec, Canada.

-Release

 Aquaslash had its world premiere at the 2019 Fantasia Film Festival on July 29, 2019.

-The film was distributed by Red Hound Films and released at drive-in theatres and on video on demand on June 23, 2020.
+It was distributed by Red Hound Films and released at drive-in theatres and on video on demand on June 23, 2020.

 Reception

+Reception for Aquaslash was predominantly negative.
+On the review aggregator website Rotten Tomatoes, 14% of seven critics' reviews are positive.

 Cody Hamman of Arrow in the Head gave Aquaslash a score of seven out of ten, writing: "Once people start going down the slide those blades are in, Aquaslash delivers a sequence of bloodshed and insanity that lasts for several minutes, and that sequence earns the movie a recommendation."
-Dread Centrals Josh Millican called the film an "irreverent, retro slasher throwback from Canada.
+Dread Centrals Josh Millican called it an "irreverent, retro slasher throwback from Canada.
 Unique in its build towards a singularly shocking sequence, Aquaslash is way more exciting than your typical trip to the water park".

 Rob Hunter of Film School Rejects gave Aquaslash a negative review, criticising its story and characters and calling it "a barely watchable misfire [...] but it still finds some unintentional laughs in its serious nonsense."